 On 30 November 2017, the Australian Government announced a royal commission to investigate misconduct in the nation’s banks and other financial services entities.
 Former High Court judge Kenneth Hayne has been appointed to lead the royal commission, to will begin early in 2018.
 According to the Government’s media release, it will consider the conduct of banks, insurers, financial services providers and superannuation funds and how equipped regulators are to identify and address misconduct.

 An inquiry is being conducted into the increasing rate of class actions in Australia financed by litigation funders.
 The inquiry will be undertaken by the Australian Law Reform Commission to “ensure that litigants who are seeking to enforce their rights using the services of litigation funders and/or through group proceedings are not exposed to unfair risks or disproportionate cost burdens.”
 The Commission’s report is due by 31 March 2018.
-For more information and to review the Terms of Reference, click here.

 On 20 December 2017, Christian Porter was sworn in as Attorney-General of Australia to replace George Brandis.
 Mr Brandis will be the next High Commissioner to the United Kingdom, replacing Alexander Downer.
 Mr Porter was previously Minister for Social Services and Parliamentary Secretary to the Prime Minister.

 Be the first to receive the latest articles, news and publications.